CloudMile/hello_gae/README.md

 ```
 change <DATASTORE_KIND> and <SET_YOUR_KEY> to you want
 if want to use GAE memcache, please enable `IsUsingMemcache` and also change `3600` to you need

+## For Part5
+### Snapshot GCE Instance Disks with GAE Cron Job
+using GAE cron job and queue to call the GCP apis to create snapshot for all of instances.